“The L2045w is a worthy 20.1" LCD monitor for general use, office use and even for mid-level video use.”

 When HP released the 20.1″ L2045w widescreen LCD monitor, they categorized it as a business-level LCD monitor.
 This classification hints that the L2045w is a lower-spec monitor reserved for boring desk jobs and monotonous Office-suite use.
 HP is seriously underselling their own product.
-While the L2045w may not rise to the level of professional/studio quality monitors, it certainly stands tall amongst the consumer- and business-level competition with some very desirable features.
-Find out more about the L2045w’s specs and why it might be right for you.
+While the L2045w may not rise to the level of professional/studio-quality monitors, it certainly stands tall amongst the consumer- and business-level competition with some very desirable features.
+Find out more about the L2045w’s specs and why it might be the right computer monitor for you.

 Features and Design